vikashsprem/Courses-Platform/README.md

 This is a simple React application that allows users to view a a list of courses and search through a list of courses, students can enroll the courses see their progress.

+## Screen recording (Demo):
+- Click to this link to see the demo of this application:- https://drive.google.com/file/d/1gU7hca18yty_9_1OkB9HhaVOxjclbM5N/view?usp=sharing

 ## Features

 - Display a list of courses with details such as name, instructor, and description.